Interactive2017/ExampleErcs/README.md

   4. (+) Output images are GeoTIFFs and has CRS information.
 Can be used directly to be overlayed on basemaps, if required!
   5. (+) Need to go through the text of the paper to find meaningful parameters which can be changed
   6. (+/-) Takes a long time to run completely (atleast >45 minutes) - Code can be edited to output the most relevant 2 or 3 maps.
+  7. (+) Example data in the ERC as well as the code available online in GitHub at: maurorossi/LAND-SE
  * Description:
     Plots the landslide susceptibility zonation (how likely there will be a landslide in a given zone) of a region.
 It can be done on the basis of a region or on the basis of each pixel.
 The pixel-based analysis is computationally intensive and takes a lot of RAM (as per the author).
 However, the downside is that the primary output of interest ("./Reproduced/Example_datasets/pixel_Random_validation_entirearea/result_???_Model_Susceptibility_Map.tif") is not totally continious.
 So, instead we can use another output ("./Reproduced/Example_datasets/pixel_Random_validation_entirearea/result_???_Validation_Susceptibility_Map.tif") which validates the model. (??? represents the code for the algorithm used)
  * How the model works (filepaths corresponding to the region-wise implementation):